 Even though sideswipe accidents lead to a significant number of injuries, in some cases it may be difficult to prove who was at fault.
 Insurance companies may dispute injury claims from these crashes.
 There is a notion that a glancing blow does not cause as severe damage as those from more direct impacts.
 However, numerous sideswipe accident victims have sustained serious injuries such as whiplash, head trauma, neck and spine injuries.
 In many cases, sideswipe injuries also lead to deaths.

-This is why when claiming compensation for truck sideswipe injuries, you need a highly competent lawyer to help you.
+This is why when claiming compensation for truck sideswipe injuries, you need to have an experienced accident law firm in your corner.
 Flick Law Firm can provide the legal service you need.
 For over two decades now, we have been successfully serving clients in Missouri and Kansas helping them get recoveries for accidents like yours.
 Contact Flick Law Firm today for your free consultation.